Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/21/april-20.md

 I had a bad night.
 It was really cold outside, and my sleeping bag wasn't enough protection.
 I must have slept about three or four hours before waking up and tossing and turning the rest of the night.

-Thankfully the Alex and the kids fared better.
+Thankfully, Alex and the kids fared better.
 After they had woken up, we got packed up and got hiking by 8:30.

 In the morning we spent our time walking through farm fields, trying to step on top of the wet grass to avoid getting our shoes wet.
 It's a losing battle.